BlueUnicorn7777/CppND-Capstone-MandelBrot/README.md

 After calculations are complete this thread will sleep on ` _condition.wait(uLock)` , and can be restarted by `void Render::RenderMandelBrot()` to restart the calculations or `Render::~Render()` and `void Render::abortRender()` to
 abort and return.
+The core computation algorithm and colormap calculation algorithm are copied over from QT Mandlebrot example project.